Th0masLavigne/Dolfinx_Porous_Media/README.md

 The example of the function used for evaluation is provided [here](Appendix/appendix_c.py)

 [^1]: T. Lavigne, S. Urcun, P-Y. Rohan, G. Sciumè, D. Baroli, S.P.A.
-Bordas, Multi-compartment poroelastic models of perfused biological soft tissues: implementation in FEniCSx, https://doi.org/10.48550/arXiv.2301.11256
+Bordas, Single and bi-compartment poro-elastic model of perfused biological soft tissues: FEniCSx implementation and tutorial: implementation in FEniCSx, https://doi.org/10.48550/arXiv.2301.11256](https://doi.org/10.1016/j.jmbbm.2023.105902
 [^2]: A.P.S.
 Selvadurai, A.P.
 Suvorov, Coupled hydro-mechanical effects in a poro-hyperelastic material, Journal of the Mechanics and Physics of Solids, Volume 91, 2016, Pages 311-333, ISSN 0022-5096, https://doi.org/10.1016/j.jmps.2016.03.005.
 [^3]: Sciumè, G. Mechanistic modeling of vascular tumor growth: an extension of Biot’s theory to hierarchical bi-compartment porous medium systems.
 Acta Mech 232, 1445–1478 (2021). https://doi.org/10.1007/s00707-020-02908-z